Diversity, Equity, and Inclusion

-We are looking for applicants who want to partner with us to do our part in dismantling systemic and structural racism in the field of GC.
+We are looking for applicants who want to partner with us to do our part in dismantling systemic and structural racism in the field of genetic counseling.

-Stanford GC Diversity, Equity, and Inclusion Action and Outreach Committee Anti-Racism Statement
+Stanford Genetic Counseling Diversity Equity Inclusion Action and Outreach Committee Anti-Racism Statement

 Continuing with our previous efforts, we strive to make an impactful and sustained change to embrace diversity of all kinds within the greater genetic counseling community.
 In this time, we aim to actively build a brave space for honest, vulnerable conversations, reflect upon our own short-comings and biases, and advance our understanding of past and present racism.
 We acknowledge our efforts may be imperfect, but we are committed to life-long learning as individuals and a community to work towards social justice and equity in healthcare.
 If you are interested in learning more about our evolving initiatives, please contact firstname.lastname@example.org.

 Stanford University's commitment to gender identity and expression

 Stanford is committed to providing living, working and learning environments where all of us can flourish.
 Stanford’s Nondiscrimination Policy includes protection for gender, gender identity and gender expression.
 Read more: https://quadblog.stanford.edu/2018/10/24/our-commitment-to-gender-identity-and-expression/

 Statement of Stanford University following Supreme Court decision upholding travel ban

 Since the implementation of the original travel ban, Stanford has been very clear about its commitment to welcoming students and scholars from all over the world.
 That commitment remains firmly in place today.
 Read more: https://immigration.stanford.edu/2018/06/26/statement-of-stanford-university-following-supreme-court-decision-upholding-travel-ban/

 Stanford University statement on federal administration’s plans for DACA